 DURING THE DAY ....

-Plants need to take in oxygen from the air.
-During this time they release Carbon Dioxide.
+Plants take in oxygen and release Carbon Dioxide.

 Parts of a Plant